“Come out of her, My people, lest you share in her sins, and lest you receive of her plagues.” (Revelation 18:4 NKJV)

 Command: Hold fast!

-Reward: Kept through (G5083) the hour of trial; crown, pillar; names written on.
+Reward: Overcomers will be kept through (G5083) the hour of trial; crown, pillar; names written on.

 Relevant Scriptures: Revelation 3:7-13; Ephesians 5:14